Acute inpatient care, delivered with compassion.

 FOR ADMISSIONS TO THE CINCINNATI CHILDREN’S UNIT, CALL 513-636-4124

-Expert care for a wide range of mental illnesses
+Expert acute inpatient care for a wide range of mental illnesses

 Patients at Lindner Center of HOPE benefit from receiving individualized services from onsite multidisciplinary teams who work collaboratively to understand and treat each patient.